 Specifications For A Pipe Renewal Project

-- The resins used to bond the Resinating Fiberglass Expansion Liners to the walls of the inside of an existing sewer pipe are also matched to their projected environment.
+- The bonding agent used to bond the RESINATING Fiberglass Expansion Liners to the walls of a manhole after they’ve been primed are also matched to their projected environment.

-Other factors that enable Resinating to offer a 20 year warranty on its Patent Pending process and products relate to the way Resinating approaches each Project and the specifications it follows.
-The critical steps in the Project Process to ensure the quality that Resinating products deliver can be grouped into four areas:
+Other factors that enable RESINATING to offer a 20-year warranty on its Patented process and products relate to the way RESINATING approaches each Project and the specifications it follows.
+The critical steps in the Project Process to ensure the quality that RESINATING products deliver can be grouped into four areas:

 - Accurate pre-planning of a project.